Intermittent fasting for women over 50

 Most studies done with this age group have used 16:8, and that’s proved effective for weight loss.

 Over and above the research, though, what matters is your lifestyle, needs, and preferences.
 Which schedule would suit you best?
-Take our SIMPLE quiz, and we’ll give you a schedule that matches your needs, and then make sure you have the information and tools to hit the ground running.
+Take our Simple quiz, and we’ll give you a schedule that matches your needs, and then make sure you have the information and tools to hit the ground running.

 If that feels a step too far, no worries.
 Simply begin where you are and build up.
 What length of time do you currently fast for?
-If you don’t know, notice how long it is between your last meal or snack of today and your first meal of tomorrow.
+If you don’t know, notice how long it is between your last meal or snack today and your first meal tomorrow.
 Then try stretching that time out by one hour.
 Just like that, you’re off!

 The benefits of intermittent fasting for women over 50